k2view-academy/K2View-Academy/articles/99_Broadway/05_data_types.md

 ### *Null* Values Conversion

 Null is supported as a value in Broadway.
-However, to avoid null pointer exceptions as much as possible, null has a conversion to every requested type.
+However, to avoid null pointer exceptions as much as possible, null has an implicit conversion to every supported type.

-### Iterable Conversion
+### *Iterable* Conversion

 When converting a value into an iterable, the result is an Iterable of a single entry containing that value.
 For instance, an integer with the value 7, is converted into an iterable where the only value is 7.
 The exceptions to this rule are *null*, which is converted to an empty iterable, and *Map* which is converted to an iterable of the map values (without the keys).

-### Date Conversion
+### *Date* Conversion

 Dates are converted to Strings using their UTC representation in the following format:
     *yyyy-MM-dd HH:mm:ss.SSS*

-When parsed, dates have one of the following formats:
+When parsed, dates support one of the following formats:
   *yyyy-MM-ddTHH:mm[:ss[.SSS[Z]]]*
   *yyyy-MM-dd HH:mm[:ss[.SSS[Z]]]*
-Either T or ' ' as a delimiter between date and time and seconds, milleconds and timezone as optional fields.
+Either T or ' ' as a delimiter between date and time.
+Seconds, milliseconds and timezone are optional.

 When numbers are converted to dates and vice versa, the value of the date is considered the number of milliseconds elapsed since 1970-1-1 00:00.

+Broadway supports date/time manipulation actors for more explicit date/time conversions and calculations.

-### byte[] Conversion
+### *byte[]* Conversion

 When binary data is referred to as a string or vice versa, utf-8 binary representations is assumed.
 When formatting other types, the conversion goes via a string and and then converted to the utf-8 representation.

 ### Errors

 Not all conversions are possible.
 When Broadway cannot convert a data type, an Exception will be thrown.
+This could be as a result of parsing errors (for instance String to Long) or of unsupported conversions (for instance Long to Map).

-In such cases, or when the implicit conversion is unsatisfactory, you can consider using an Actor to explicitly convert between data types and representation.
+In such cases, or when the implicit conversion is unsatisfactory, you can consider using an Actor to explicitly convert between data types and data representations.